Farnetta: Transport

-Farnetta is served by Bus Italia services to Terni, Todi, Sangemini, Montecastrilli, Avigliano and Amelia.
+Farnetta is served by Bus Italia services to Terni (from the train station), Todi, Sangemini, Montecastrilli, Avigliano and Amelia.

 Economy

 Agriculture was important for Farnetta's rural development and poverty reduction.
 Today the village has made use of its past and created a tourist industry; many people enjoy agriturismi (farm holidays) in the area.

 Demography

-The population of the civil parish, recorded in the 2001 census, is 246.
+The population of the civil parish, recorded in the 2024 census, is 278.
 In the 13th century the population was about 500 (96 fireplaces).